mh-cbon/go-github-release/README.md

 Lets update the `.travis.yml` file.

-Add a secured environment variable containing value to a github personal access token,
+Add a secure environment variable containing the value of a github personal access token,

 Create a personal access token on github, save its value to your clipboard,